publishpress/PublishPress-Capabilities/readme.txt

 * Enable distinct edit, delete and assign capabilities for any Taxonomy
 * Some specialized support for WooCommerce Post Types
 * Negation: any capability can be granted, not granted, or blocked
-* Integration with PressPermit and PublishPress for comprehensive publishing solutions
+* Integration with other PublishPress plugins for advanced permissions and comprehensive publishing solutions
 * Network: Copy any role to all sites, or auto-copy to future sites
 * Backup (automatic / manual) and restore roles and capabilities to revert your changes

-Capability Manager Enhanced is professionally developed and supported by the experienced <a href="https://publishpress.com">PublishPress</a> team.
+PublishPress Capabilities is professionally developed and supported by the experienced <a href="https://publishpress.com">PublishPress</a> team.

 It has been a reliable tool since 2012, when PublishPress team member Kevin Behrens forked it from Jordi Canals' abandoned Capability Manager plugin.

+To control assignment of PublishPress custom statuses, upgrade to <a href="https://publishpress.com/capability-manager/">Capabilities Pro</a>.

-For additional versatility and convenience, try <a href="https://wordpress.org/plugins/press-permit-core">PressPermit</a> plugin integration.
-Capabilities added indirectly by supplemental type-specific roles (Page Contributor, Product Editor, etc.) will be highlighted in the CME role editor.
+Pro membership also provides additional versatility and convenience through <a href="https://wordpress.org/plugins/press-permit-core">PublishPress Permissions Pro</a> integration.
+Capabilities added indirectly by supplemental type-specific roles (Page Contributor, Product Editor, etc.) will be highlighted in the Role Capabilities editor.

 == Screenshots ==